 - Verify your account (email)

-- Populate your listing with high-quality images only – Google loves and prioritises images of your indoor office, team, etc
+- Add or update your business profile with as much detail as possible – For example: enter and display correct business hours, phone, email address and add 5+photos.
+Populate your listing with high-quality images only – Google loves and prioritises images of your indoor office, team, etc.

-- Start collecting customer reviews – This part really helps with local SEO.
+- Start collecting customer reviews – This part called local SEO really help your business.

 Bing Places for Business – Repeat the same on Bing platform.